 #8.
 Be consistent with your model of parenting

-Consistent parenting means maintaining firmness when it comes to your child's manners, upholding rules, and respecting boundaries.
+Consistent parenting means being firm about your child's manners, upholding rules, and respecting boundaries.

-Being firm one day and lax the next causes children to not take you seriously.
-They may even think you're weak, lose respect, or take advantage of those loopholes.
+Being firm one day and lax the next causes children not to take you seriously.
+They may even think you're weak, lose respect, or exploit those loopholes.

-I'll admit that I've struggled with consistency, and I've paid the price for it.
-I tend to let my kids slide, especially on days when I'm stressed or fatigued.
+I'll admit that I've struggled with consistency and paid the price for it.
+I tend to let my kids slide, especially when I'm stressed or tired.

-I honestly don't set out to confuse them, but when I'm tired, it's difficult to parent properly.
+I honestly don't set out to confuse them, but when I'm tired, it's challenging to parent appropriately.
 Do you feel and parent this way sometimes?

 #9.
 Support their independence

 If you're a controlling parent, you might unknowingly stifle your child's emotional growth and independence.
-Always trying to help or intervene and fix things for them doesn't help in their development and ability to function on their own.
+Always trying to help or intervene and fix things for them doesn't help their development and ability to function independently.
 This can cause your child to become resentful and lash out.

 I know it's hard to let go of your “baby.”
 It's also normal to worry about their well-being and feel the need to be their “crutch.”
 Always trying to be their savior can create co-dependency.

-You have to free them and trust them to navigate life on their own.
+You have to free them and trust them to navigate life independently.
 Offer help, love, support, and empathy, but don't enable them.

 Allow them to learn from their own mistakes and grow from there.
 I promise you, they'll resent you or begin showing insolence if they feel you're standing in their way.